-Hypothesis, forms of dividends and stability in dividends, determinants.
-"Portfolio Derivative"
+Hypothesis, forms of dividends and stability in dividends, determinants."Portfolio Derivative"

-(Problems-60% & Theory40%)
+(Problems-60%&Theory40%)

-- Work on the spreadsheet for various financing decisions of a select company based on published annual report. - Analyse and interpret case study on Capital Budgeting, Financial Structure, Working Capital, and CSR spending of a select company based on published annual report. - Read the case study titled 'Investment in Wee Infant Milk Formula: A Capital Budgeting Dilemma.'
-Prepare and present a report on key learnings from the same. - Select 10 companies (5 each from public and private sector).
-Study their CSR policy and present a comparative analysis of their profitability and CSR spending over a period of 5 years. - Prepare and present the strategy to be followed as a finance manager of a hypothetical company which is about to launch an IPO in market. - Prepare and present the strategy to be followed as a finance manager of a hypothetical company while taking decision on dividend distribution.
-Use expert system for taking various decisions related to financial management
+- 1. Work on the spreadsheet for various financing decisions of a select company based on published annual report. - 2.
+Analyse and interpret case study on Capital Budgeting, Financial Structure, Working Capital, and CSR spending of a select company based on published annual report. - 3.
+Read the case study titled 'Investment in Wee Infant Milk Formula: A Capital Budgeting Dilemma.'
+Prepare and present a report on key learnings from the same. - 4.
+Select 10 companies (5 each from public and private sector).
+Study their CSR policy and present a comparative analysis of their profitability and CSR spending over a period of 5 years. - 5.
+Prepare and present the strategy to be followed as a finance manager of a hypothetical company which is about to launch an IPO in market. - 6.
+Prepare and present the strategy to be followed as a finance manager of a hypothetical company while taking decision on dividend distribution.Use expert system for taking various decisions related to financial management

-- 1. Pandey .I.M., Financial Management, Vikas Publishing House ,New Delhi. - 2.
+- 1. Pandey .I.M., Financial Management, Vikas Publishing House ,NewDelhi. - 2.
 VanHome.J.C., Financial Management and Policy, Prentice Hall of India, New Delhi. - 3.
 Prasanna Chandra., Management Theory and practice, Tata McGraw Hill, New Delhi. - 4.
-Bhalla .V.K., Modern working Capital Management, Anmol Publishers, Delhi.

-- 1. Khan .M.Y., & Jain .P.K (2018).
-Financial Management: Text and Problem, New Delhi: Tata McGraw Hill Education. - 2.
-Kothari .R (2016).
-Financial Management: A Contemporary Approach, New Delhi: Sage Publications India Pvt.
-Ltd. - 3.
-Rustagi .R.P (2015).
-Fundamentals of Financial Management, New Delhi: Taxmann Publication.

-- 4. Pandey .I.M (2015).
-Financial Management, New Delhi: Vikas Publications. - 5.
-Sharma .S.K., & Sareen.R (2018).
-Fundamentals of Financial Management, New Delhi: S.Chand Publishing. - 6.
+Bhalla .V.K., Modern working Capital Management, Anmol Publishers, Delhi. - 5.
+Khan .M.Y., & Jain .P.K (2018).
+Financial Management: Text and Problem, New Delhi: Tata McGraw Hill Education. - 6.
+Pandey .I.M (2015).
+Financial Management, New Delhi: Vikas Publications. - 7.
+Sharma .S.K., &Sareen.R (2018).
+Fundamentals of Financial Management, New Delhi: S.Chand Publishing. - 8.
 Singh .P (2010).
-Financial Management, New Delhi: An eBooks Pvt, Ltd. - 7.
+Financial Management, New Delhi: An eBooks Pvt, Ltd. - 9.
 Singh .J.
 K (2016).
-Financial Management -Theory and Practice, Delhi: Galgotia Publishing House. - 8.
-Singh.S.,& Kaur .R (2011).
-Fundamentals of Financial Management, New Delhi: SCHOLAR Tech.
-Press. - 9.
-Tripathi.
-V (2017).
-Basic Financial Management, Delhi: Taxmann Publication. - 10.
+Financial Management -Theory and Practice, Delhi: Galgotia Publishing House. - 10.
+Tripathi.V (2017).
+Basic Financial Management, Delhi: TaxmannPublication. - 11.
 Chandra .P (2007).
-Financial Management Theory and Practice, New Delhi: Tata McGraw Hill Education. - 11.
-Horne.J.C., & Wachowicz.J.M (2008).
-Fundamentals of Financial Management, New Jersey: Prentice Hall. - 12.
-Ross .S.A., Westerfield, R.W.Jaffe, J.,& Kakani, R. K. (2014).Corporate Finance.
-New York: McGraw Hill Education. - 13.
-Srivastava.R.,& Mishra.A (2011).
-Financial Management, New Delhi: OUP India.
-Study Material of CA Course (New) Intermediate Level Paper 8A: Financial Management.
+Financial Management Theory and Practice, New Delhi: Tata McGraw Hill Education.

-M.ID 14: GOODS & SERVICES TAX
+MJD 14 - GOODS AND SERVICES TAX (GST)